CraigKelly/dmk/README.md

 You may also supply a custom name with the `-f` command line flag.
 If the pipeline file is in a different directory, dmk will change to that directory before parsing the config file.
+Note that the bash tab completion logic will show you step names, but it isn't smart enough to know that you've specified `-f` on the command line.

 All build steps run in parallel, but each step waits until other steps build its dependencies.
 A single build step executes the following steps: